Mystara: Blackmoor

-Mystara (like Greyhawk) also incorporated the Blackmoor setting by placing it in the world's distant past.
-Blackmoor evolved from a feudal kingdom into a highly advanced civilization, using more and more powerful – and destructive — technology.
+Mystara (like Greyhawk) incorporated the Blackmoor setting by placing it in the world's distant past.
+Blackmoor evolved from a feudal kingdom into a highly advanced civilization, using more and more powerful – and destructive – technology.
 It ended itself in an apocalyptic explosion so devastating that it changed the climate and geography of the entire planet.

 Mystara video games

-Five video games were set in Mystara, and they span three different genres.
-Order of the Griffon (TurboGrafx 16, 1992) and Dungeons & Dragons: Warriors of the Eternal Sun (Sega Genesis, 1992) are role-playing video games.
+Five video games were set in Mystara, spanning three different genres.
+Dungeons & Dragons: Order of the Griffon (TurboGrafx-16, 1992) and Dungeons & Dragons: Warriors of the Eternal Sun (Sega Genesis, 1992) are role-playing video games.
 Fantasy Empires (PC, 1993) is a strategy game.
 The plots and development teams of these games are unrelated.

 Dungeons & Dragons: Tower of Doom (1993) and its sequel Dungeons & Dragons: Shadow over Mystara (1996) are two arcade beat 'em up with minimal role-playing elements.
 These two games are among the few D&D video games developed by a Japanese company, in this case by Capcom.